 Groceries are one of the biggest expenses for most budgets.
 I have learned a few ways to ease this burden!
 Read my article, 10 Quick Ways to Lower your Grocery Bill, where I share all of my best grocery shopping secrets!How do you minimize grocery costs?

 The number one way I have found to keep those costs low is to meal plan.
 Plan out every meal you want to eat for the week.
 As you meal plan, write out your grocery list, and stick to this list while you shop.
 I’ve found using Walmart Grocery Pickup has helped me to stick to my list, AND my budget.
+You can get $10 off your first Walmart Grocery Pickup using this link!

 A few other ways to lower grocery costs are to cook from scratch (avoid convenience foods), shop sales, and use the cashback apps regularly.